rfc-st/humble/README.md

 usage: humble.py [-h] [-a] [-b] [-c] [-cicd] [-df] [-e [TESTSSL_PATH]] [-f [FINGERPRINT_TERM]] [-g] [-grd] [-if INPUT_FILE] [-l {es}] [-lic]
                  [-o {csv,html,json,pdf,txt,xlsx,xml}] [-of OUTPUT_FILE] [-op OUTPUT_PATH] [-p PROXY] [-r] [-s [SKIP_HEADERS ...]] [-u URL] [-ua USER_AGENT] [-v]

-'humble' (HTTP Headers Analyzer) | https://github.com/rfc-st/humble | v.2025-09-26
+'humble' (HTTP Headers Analyzer) | https://github.com/rfc-st/humble | v.2025-10-08

 options:
   -h, --help                           show this help message and exit -a                                   Shows statistics of the performed analysis; if the '-u' parameter is ommited they will be global
   -b                                   Shows overall findings; if omitted detailed ones will be shown -c                                   Checks URL response HTTP headers for compliance with OWASP 'Secure Headers Project' best practices
-  -cicd                                Shows only analysis summary, totals and grade in JSON; suitable for CI/CD pipelines -df                                  Do not follow redirects; if omitted the last redirection will be the one analyzed -e [TESTSSL_PATH]                    Shows only TLS/SSL checks; requires the PATH of testssl (https://testssl.sh/) -f [FINGERPRINT_TERM]                Shows fingerprint statistics; if 'FINGERPRINT_TERM' (E.g., 'Google') is omitted the top 20 results will be shown
+  -cicd                                Shows only analysis summary, totals and grade in JSON; suitable for CI/CD -df                                  Do not follow redirects; if omitted the last redirection will be the one analyzed -e [TESTSSL_PATH]                    Shows only TLS/SSL checks; requires the PATH of testssl (https://testssl.sh/) -f [FINGERPRINT_TERM]                Shows fingerprint statistics; if 'FINGERPRINT_TERM' (E.g., 'Google') is omitted the top 20 results will be shown